 Students who have been suspended from Saint Martin's University for poor academic performance may appeal or seek reinstatement.
-Details regarding the procedure to be followed are available in the Office of the Vice President for Academic Affairs, Old Main 269.
+Details regarding the procedure to be followed are available in the Provost Office, Old Main 269.

 Students who have been dismissed from Saint Martin's University for conduct or behavior may seek reinstatement from the Office of the Dean of Students.
 Details regarding the procedure to appeal for reinstatement after conduct-related dismissal are available in the Office of the Dean of Students, Old Main 206.